risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 ## Monitoring RisingWave Standalone Mode with Grafana and Prometheus

-To Monitor your standalone cluster, you may wish to integrate metrics monitoring with Grafana and Prometheus.
+To monitor your standalone cluster, you may wish to integrate metrics monitoring with Grafana and Prometheus.

 First install [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) and [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/).